Skip to content

 Update Product Settings In Bulk

-It may not be practical to add physical attributes and shipping settings to all of your products individually, especially if you have dozens, even hundreds of products.
-Intuitive Shipping lets you import settings for multiple products at once using a CSV file.
-Importing can be completed whether or not products were previously updated to Intuitive Shipping manually.
-The importing process requires a specially formatted file.
-To begin the process, you'll need to export the CSV file from Intuitive Shipping.
+It may not be practical to add physical attributes and shipping settings to all of your products individually, especially if you have dozens or even hundreds of products.
+Intuitive Shipping allows you to import settings for multiple products at once using a CSV file.
+This can be done whether or not products were previously updated manually in Intuitive Shipping.
+Importing requires a specially formatted file, which you can generate by exporting a CSV file from Intuitive Shipping.

 1. Click Products on the sidebar menu.